 Why is Carbon Capture important for decarbonisation?

 Carbon Capture and Storage is the only large-scale way to reduce atmospheric CO₂.
-CCUS is an enabler of least-cost low-carbon hydrogen production, which can support the decarbonisation of other parts of the energy system, such as industry, trucks, and ships.
+CCS is an enabler of least-cost low-carbon hydrogen production, which can support the decarbonisation of other parts of the energy system, such as industry, trucks, and ships.
 CCUS plays an enabling role in the provision of affordable and clean energy and can support the decarbonisation of industry, both through direct emission reductions and also indirectly through the supply of low carbon power.

 Is Carbon Capture sustainable?